wing5wong/artisan-whs-static/source/_courses/PEHE.md

 To develop knowledge, understanding, skills and attitudes needed to:

-* enhance and maintain personal health and well-being
+* Enhance and maintain personal health and well-being.
-* encourage positive attitudes towards physical activity
+* Encourage positive attitudes towards physical activity.
 * Through the exploration of a range of motor skills and activities, develop a positive approach to physical activity for life.

 **Content:**